Home > Legal > Shared Custody of Your Children

 Shared Custody in the UK

-At present, shared custody is not the norm in Britain, although several organisations are trying to increase its visibility and prominence.
+At present, shared custody/residency is not the norm in Britain, although several organisations are trying to increase its visibility and prominence.
 The Shared Parenting Information Net and the Equal Parenting Council are both working to make it a very acceptable option here.

-However, that doesn’t mean you can’t bring up the idea in Mediation or through your solicitor as a viable means of custody.
+Just because it's not necessarily the norm, does not mean you can’t bring up the idea in Mediation or through your solicitor as a viable means of custody.
 In most instances, children are also given a say in where they spend their time, and where they have excellent relationships with both parents, it means they’re not in a position where they have to “choose” between Mum and Dad.

 What Next?